 - Wind damages homes by increasing pressure and causing uplift forces on the roof.

-- Windstorm construction features protect your home from catastrophic damage by strengthening your home ability to withstand the uplift, shear and lateral forces associated with a hurricane to the exterior shell of your building.
+- Windstorm construction attributes protect your home from catastrophic damage by strengthening your home ability to withstand the uplift, shear and lateral forces associated with a hurricane to the exterior shell of your building.

 - The features enhance the vulnerable components of your home protective shell or envelope by fortifying your roof, exterior walls, windows and doors so they will not breach or fail.